zoxpx/pxdocs/content/portworx-install-with-kubernetes/on-premise/install-pks/install-pks-vsphere-shared.md

 1. Run cluster-scoped wipe: ```curl -fsL https://install.portworx.com/px-wipe | bash -s -- -T pks```
 2. Go to each virtual machine and delete the additional vmdks Portworx created in the shared datastore.

-## References

-### Secret for vSphere credentials

-{{% content "cloud-references/auto-disk-provisioning/vsphere/vsphere-secret.md" %}}

-### Portworx spec

-* If you are using secured etcd, download [Portworx spec for PKS with secure etcd](/samples/k8s/vsphere/px-pks-vsphere-shared-specs-secure-etcd.yaml).
-* If you are using non-secured etcd, download [Portworx spec for PKS with non-secure etcd](/samples/k8s/vsphere/px-pks-vsphere-shared-specs.yaml).

-You need to change below things in the spec to match your environment.
-These are sections in the spec with a *CHANGEME* comment.

-1. **PX etcd** endpoint in the -k argument.
-2. **Cluster ID** in the -c argument.
-Choose a unique cluster ID.
-3. **VSPHERE_VCENTER**: Hostname of the vCenter server.
-4. **VSPHERE_DATASTORE_PREFIX**: Prefix of the ESXi datastore(s) that Portworx will use for storage.
-5. **Size of disks**: In the Portworx Daemonset arguments below, change `size=100` to the size of the disks you want each Portworx node in the cluster to create.
-  * For e.g if you have 10 nodes in your cluster and you give size=100, each Portworx node will create a 100GB disk in the shared datastore and the cluster storage capacity will be 1TB.

-`kubectl apply` the above spec after you update the above template with your environment details.